-After a brief introduction, this article begins with Spinoza's views on the distribution of modal properties (2).
+After a brief introduction, this entry begins with Spinoza’s views on the distribution of modal properties (section 2).
 With respect to substances (2.1), Spinoza claims that every possible substance necessarily exists.
-Spinoza's argument for this conclusion is part of his larger argument for substance monism—the view that only one substance exists, God.
-Spinoza's view about the modal status of modes, his other main ontological category, is far more controversial (2.2).
-Explaining this controversy leads into the heart of Spinoza's metaphysics, intersecting his views on causation, inherence, God, ontological plenitude and the principle of sufficient reason.
-Although the question of whether Spinoza was a necessitarian is the predominant topic of discussion in the recent secondary literature on Spinoza's modal views, Spinoza also sketches interesting accounts of the nature of modality (3) and the ground of modality (4) that shed fresh light on his modal commitments.
-Though understudied by recent interpreters, these topics were of interest to Spinoza's peers and remain vibrant research questions in contemporary metaphysics of modality.
+Spinoza’s argument for this conclusion is part of his larger argument for substance monism—the view that only one substance exists, God.
+Spinoza’s view about the modal status of modes, his other main ontological category, is far more controversial (2.2).
+Explaining this controversy leads into the heart of Spinoza’s metaphysics and involves his views on causation, inherence, God, ontological plenitude and the principle of sufficient reason.
+Although the question of whether Spinoza was a necessitarian is the predominant topic of discussion in the recent secondary literature on Spinoza’s modal views, Spinoza also sketches interesting accounts of the nature of modality (section 3) and the ground of modality (section 4) that shed fresh light on his modal commitments.
+Though understudied by recent interpreters, these topics were of interest to Spinoza’s peers and remain vibrant research questions in contemporary metaphysics of modality.

 Spinoza was aware of how deeply against the grain of common sense the truth of necessitarianism would run.
 If he nonetheless believed in its truth, he must have thought he had very compelling reasons for doing so.
 What might such reasons be?
 We will begin with substance necessitarianism (2.1) and then turn to the necessity of modes (2.2).
 Although the case for interpreting Spinoza as a mode necessitarian is strong, there are also Spinoza-friendly reasons for resisting such a reading.
 Seeing this tension will lead us into the middle of an interpretive controversy that has ramifications for understanding many of Spinoza’s other central metaphysical views.
 (In section 2, we will undercover one possible way of reconciling Spinoza’s drive towards necessitarianism with what might have been equally important reasons for avoiding it.)